-Buckingham Palace Tickets
+Buckingham Palace State Rooms Tickets

-Book Tickets for Buckingham Palace
+Book tickets for Buckingham Palace State Rooms

-The State Rooms form the heart of the working palace and are lavishly furnished with some of the finest treasures from the Royal Collection - paintings by Rembrandt, Rubens, Vermeer, Poussin and Canaletto; sculpture by Canova; exquisite examples of Sèvres porcelain, and some of the finest English and French furniture in the world.
+Today the State Rooms are used extensively by the Queen and members of the Royal Family to receive and entertain their guests on State, ceremonial and official occasions.
+They form the heart of the working palace and are lavishly furnished with some of the finest treasures from the Royal Collection - paintings by Rembrandt, Rubens, Vermeer, Poussin and Canaletto; sculpture by Canova; exquisite examples of Sèvres porcelain, and some of the finest English and French furniture in the world.

 Address